Skip to Main Content

 Walking Into the Room

-Manhattan's premium steakhouse category has never been a monolith.
+CUT New York is a modern steakhouse in Beverly Hills at Beverly Wilshire, A Four Seasons Hotel, with reservations essential and an approximate price of $150 per person.
 On one side sit the old-guard houses, with their mahogany paneling, cigar-era formality, and menus that haven't changed since the Clinton administration.
 On the other, a newer tier of steakhouses occupies hotel dining rooms with architectural ambition, wine programs that could hold their own in any fine dining context, and beef sourcing that treats provenance as a serious editorial point.
 CUT New York belongs to this second cohort, and the room signals that immediately.
-The environment is designed to feel contemporary without feeling cold, with lighting calibrated to flatter the table rather than the Instagram frame, and a dining rhythm that moves at the pace of considered conversation rather than efficient turnover.
+CUT New York is a modern steakhouse in Beverly Hills at Beverly Wilshire, A Four Seasons Hotel, with reservations essential and an approximate price of $150 per person.
+The environment is designed to feel contemporary without feeling cold, with lighting calibrated to flatter the table rather than the frame, and a dining rhythm that moves at the pace of considered conversation rather than efficient turnover.

 That atmosphere is not accidental.
 The broader CUT brand, associated with Wolfgang Puck, operates in cities where premium dining rooms are a known quantity, and each location has been built to hold its own against the local competition rather than simply import a formula.
 In New York, that means competing against some of the most demanding dining rooms in the country, from the seafood precision of Le Bernardin to the austere Japanese counter discipline of Masa.
 A steakhouse that wants to be taken seriously in that company has to earn it through execution rather than reputation alone.